 - Know when tests are scheduled.

-- Don't schedule appointments, trips or interruptions during testing.
+- Please do not schedule appointments, trips or interruptions during testing.

 - Remind your child about the importance of test scores and how they can affect the future.
 It is not only a reflection of the school, it is also a reflection of each individual's performance.